 Types of Backwater Sewer Valves

 Backwater sewer valves are located at the lowest point of the sewer line.
 They open when sewage flow is moving away from the building and close when it’s moving toward the building.
 The design prevents sewage from flowing back into your building.
-The 4 inch backwater valve for sewers are the most common for residential and small commercial buildings.
+The 4-inch backwater valve for sewers is the most common for residential and small commercial buildings.

-There are six basic types of backwater sewer valves:
+There are six basic types of a sewage backwater valve:

 Horizontal 4 Inch Backwater Valve